tblam/CS-Club-Site-at-SJSU/README.md

 ### About the oldest-ancestor repo

-You might noticed that user 'eblume' holds the oldest repo, despite the fact that the 'canonical' repo is a descendent.
+You might have noticed that user 'eblume' holds the oldest repo, despite the fact that the 'canonical' repo is a descendent.
 This is an artifact of how the project developed.
 Please do use the [official CSC@SJSU repo](https://github.com/CS-Club-at-SJSU/CS-Club-Site-at-SJSU), and not the oldest-ancestor repo (owned by eblume).

 ## License